 The best personal fitness trainers aren't stingy about sharing knowledge.
 They want their clients to be as educated as possible about all the components of their respective programs.

-This will be evident from how they conduct fitness assessments to monitoring your progress, and tweaking your program if necessary.
-If a trainer doesn’t keep a record and just talks a big game about getting results, that’s a big red flag.
+This will be evident from how they conduct at least a basic fitness assessment to monitoring your progress, and tweaking your program if necessary.
+If a trainer doesn't keep a record and just talks a big game about getting results, that's a big red flag.